ndaly111/Tweetreader/README.md

 # Tweetreader

-This project fetches the latest tweets from a specific Twitter profile using Selenium.
+This project fetches the latest tweets from a specific Twitter profile using the public Nitter RSS feed.
+No API credentials or login are required.

-The `fetch_tweets.py` script logs in to Twitter via a Google account (credentials supplied through the `GMAIL` and `GMAIL_PASSWORD` environment variables) and saves recent tweets to `tweets.txt`.
+The `fetch_tweets.py` script downloads the user's RSS feed and saves recent tweets to `tweets.txt`.

 By default it retrieves tweets from the last seven days of `JPFinlayNBCS`.